pipaslot/vuex-typescript/README.md

     this.$store.myModule.mutations.myModuleMutation(this.myData);

     //Get Store state
-    let storeState = this.$store.state.myModule.myStoreData; // OR: this.$store.myModule.state.myStoreData
+    let storeState = this.$store.myModule.state.myStoreData; // OR: this.$store.state.myModule.myStoreData (if indexing is defined)

     //Get value from store getters
-    let storeComputedValue = this.$store.myModule.myModuleGetter; // OR: this.$store.getters.myModule.myModuleGetter
+    let storeComputedValue = this.$store.myModule.myModuleGetter; // OR: this.$store.getters.myModule.myModuleGetter (if indexing is defined)
   }
 }
 ```